 What is Harissa?

-Harissa is a spicy North African chili paste or sauce, especially popular in Tunisia, Morocco, and Algeria.
-It's made from dried red chilies, garlic, spices, and olive oil, which gives it a fragrant, smoky, and slightly hot flavor.
+Harissa is a North African chili paste, especially popular in Tunisia, but loved all across the Middle East and Mediterranean for its smoky, spicy flavor.
+Harissa paste is made from dried red chilies, garlic, spices, olive oil, and warm spices like cumin, coriander, and caraway.

-- You can adjust the spice level of this harissa paste recipe exactly how you like it.
+- You can adjust the spice level of this DIY harissa sauce recipe exactly how you like it.

 - Ability to control texture.
-You can make it as smooth or as chunky as you prefer.
+You can make the harissa paste as smooth or as chunky as you prefer.

-- Harissa stores well in the refrigerator for several weeks.
+- It stores well in the refrigerator for several weeks.
 It's one of those easy spicy condiment recipes that you can keep in the fridge and use as needed.

 What kind of red chilies are used to make Harissa?

-Harissa paste or sauce gets its signature heat and color from red chili peppers.
-While Baklouti peppers are traditional, they're often hard to find.
+Harissa paste or sauce gets its signature heat and colour from red chili peppers.
+While Baklouti peppers are traditional, I find them hard to get.

-You can still achieve authentic flavor by using a combination of easily accessible chilies, based on your preferred spice level and availability.
+You can still achieve authentic Harissa flavour by using a combination of easily accessible chilies, based on your preferred spice level and availability.
 Here are a few suggestions:

-- For mild to medium heat and bright red color, try Kashmiri dried red chilies, or Guajillo and New Mexico for a fruitier touch.
+- For mild to medium heat and bright red colour, try Kashmiri dried red chilies, Guajillo, and New Mexico for a fruitier touch.

-- For moderate to hot spice, Chile de Árbol or dried Cayenne work well.
+- For moderate to hot spice, Chile de Árbol or dried Cayenne works well.

-- To add a smoky flavor, use dried Chipotle or Ancho chilies.
+- To add a smoky flavour, use dried Chipotle or Ancho chilies.

 - For a fiery kick, use Bird's Eye, Serrano, or Habanero (fresh) sparingly.